 - Energy Systems and Management

 The module provides a broad study of conventional and renewable Energy Systems and an advanced knowledge of selected emerging energy technologies.
 It develops practical skills and confidence in carrying out energy management tasks such as conducting an energy audit.15 credits

 - Systems for Sustainability

 This module introduces sustainability relevant to the environmental impact of chemical processes and industry.
 The module covers the concepts of systems analysis by introducing systems-level thinking.
-Tools to examine process sustainability will be included such as life cycle analysis.15 credits
+Tools to examine process sustainability will be included such as life cycle analysis and circular economy.15 credits